Shenandoah National Park

-Shenandoah National Park /ˈʃɛnənˌdoʊə/ (often /ˈʃænənˌdoʊə/) is a national park of the United States that encompasses part of the Blue Ridge Mountains in Virginia.
+Shenandoah National Park (/ˈʃɛnənˌdoʊə/, often /ˈʃæn-/) is a national park of the United States that encompasses part of the Blue Ridge Mountains in Virginia.
 The park is long and narrow, with the Shenandoah River and its broad valley to the west, and the rolling hills of the Virginia Piedmont to the east.
 Skyline Drive is the main park road, generally traversing along the ridgeline of the mountains.
 Almost 40% of the park's land—79579 acre—has been designated as wilderness areas and is protected as part of the National Wilderness Preservation System.
 The highest peak is Hawksbill Mountain at 4051 ft.

 Park purpose

 As stated in the foundation document:

 Shenandoah National Park preserves and protects nationally significant natural and cultural resources, scenic beauty, and congressionally designated wilderness within Virginia’s northern Blue Ridge Mountains, and provides a broad range of opportunities for public enjoyment, recreation, inspiration, and stewardship.